Itsmmdoha/d0ppelganger/README.md

 The above diagram explaines the things this tool does to a url.

-URL masking is a technique used to make a link's destination appear different from its actual target. d0ppelganger utilizes the is.gd API to achieve this functionality.
-The "@ sign" is employed to manipulate the URL and trick the browser into ignoring the text before the "@" sign.
+URL masking is a technique used to make a link's destination appear different from its actual target. d0ppelganger employs the character "@" to manipulate the appearance of a URL and trick the browser into ignoring the text before the character "@".

 In the past, the `username:password@site.com` pattern was commonly used to embed login credentials directly into the URL.
 Back in the day, if you typed `username:password@site.com` in the address bar, the browser would've translated it into a HTTP request like this: